 Next month you will be able to vote on which submission you think is best.

 The winner will then be announced the following month.

 ‘Prepositional Phrase’ Writing Exercise.
 Remember, I said there are no rules for how many prepositional phrases you can put in a single sentence.
 This month’sexercise should be fun.
 Write a single sentence with as many prepositional phrases as you can think of.
 It may not be great writing, but you can laugh while creating an interesting sentence!

 Here’s my Example: The farm house is down the road, over a rickety bridge across the brook, around the bend, past the red barn beside the road, behind the general store between the two oak trees, beneath the cliff, near the base of the mountain, past the first stream, but before the second stream, which floods during a heavy rain.

 Submit your sentence to be voted on.

-To send in your challenge to be voted on, go to SUBMIT challenge.
+To post your sentence to be voted on, go to SUBMIT.

-If you enjoyed this weeks Creative Writing tip, share it with your friends or writers group.
+If you enjoyed this month’s Creative Writing tip, share it with your friends or writers group.
 Also, we

 would appreciate you telling your Twitter, Facebook and other media friends about this site.

-Writers clubs and home school groups have our permission to use these techniques and tips for your meetings.
+Writers clubs and home school groups have our permission to use these exercises and tips for your meetings.